Allen County Courthouse (Indiana): Architectural details

 The Beaux-Arts-style structure includes such features as four 25 × 45 ft murals by Charles Holloway, twenty-eight different kinds of scagliola covering 15000 sqft, bas-reliefs and art glass.
 Each of the five court rooms has its own color scheme.

 Atop the building is a 255 ft copper-clad domed rotunda, itself topped by a 14 ft statue wind vane of Lady Liberty.
-The larger than life statue has feet that would wear a woman's shoe size of 28.